 The Love Grown O’s are also available in chocolate and cinnamon, but keep in mind that both flavored options have added cane sugar, so the nutrition facts will change slightly.

 Best Low Carb: Seven Sundays Rise and Shine Mix Strawberry Banana Nut

-Because they’re made of grains and often have added sugar, most cereals don’t fit in with a low-carb diet, but the Seven Sundays Rise and Shine Mix in the Strawberry Banana Nut flavor is an exception to this rule.
-It’s made from a combination of nuts, seeds, fruit, cinnamon, and vanilla extract and has only 5 grams of net carbohydrates per serving.
+The Seven Sundays Rise and Shine Mix in the Strawberry Banana Nut flavor is made from a combination of nuts, seeds, fruit, cinnamon, and vanilla extract and has only 5 grams of net carbohydrates per serving.
 It’s also completely grain-free, which makes it paleo-friendly too.

 There are two other grain-free flavor options too—Golden Hour Turmeric Blueberry and Lucky Day Matcha Hemp—but they’re higher in carbs, with 11 grams and 8 grams, respectively.

-Best Low Sugar: Cascadian Farm No-Sugar-Added Cinnamon Apple Granola
+Best Flavor: Cascadian Farm No-Sugar-Added Cinnamon Apple Granola

-Most of the low sugar cereal options are made with artificial sweeteners or other undesirable ingredients, but the Cascadian Farm No-Sugar-Added Cinnamon Apple Granola gets its subtle sweetness from all-natural date powder, apple powder, and dried apples.
-Because it relies on natural sweetness, it contains 0 grams of added sugar per serving (although there are 9 grams of natural sugars and 37 grams of carbohydrates in every 2/3 cup).
+Cascadian Farm No-Sugar-Added Cinnamon Apple Granola gets its subtle sweetness from date powder, apple powder, and dried apples.
+Because it relies on sweetness from the fruit, it contains 0 grams of added sugar per serving (although there are 9 grams of sugar and 37 grams of carbohydrates in every 2/3 cup).

 Best Organic: Kashi Organic Promise Cereal, Berry Fruitful